gsypolt/api-testing-javascript/README.md

 Clone the api-testing-javascript(https://github.com/gsypolt/api-testing-javascript) repository and open a terminal to the directory.

 Change directory to api-testing-javascript:

 `
 $ cd api-testing-javascript
 `

 Now install the dependencies by running the following command:

 `
 $ npm install
 `

-To run each individual test the following npm scripts have been included.
+To run each individual test the following npm scripts are included.
 Feel free to run them now to see example test output.
-There is nothing in the tests so they should all pass.
+The tests included in the assignment are empty and all tests should pass when executing command below.

 `
 $ npm run test-external-process